Mc-Zen/zero/README.md

 ### Grouping

 Digit grouping is important for keeping large figures readable.
-It is customary to separate thousands with a thin space, a period, comma, or an apostrophe (however, we discourage using a period or a comma to avoid confusion since both are used for decimal separators in various countries).
+It is customary to separate thousands with a thin space, a period, comma, or an apostrophe (however, we do not recommend using a period or a comma to avoid confusion since both are used for decimal separators in various countries).

 <p align="center">